tripledio/tripledio.github.io/_posts/2023-07-1-cost-of-efficiency.md

 ## The cost of efficiency in Software Engineering

 As shown above being efficient is not always the most important thing.
+An over simplistic drive to "be efficient" without taking into account the scope, environment, cost of achieving efficiency can be more costly.

-It would state that the drive to always "be efficient" can often hurt us.
-Let's revisit the efficiency goals stated earlier and discuss where they have a negative impact.
+Let's bring it back to the field of software engineering.
+Let us revisit the three classic efficiency goals stated earlier and discuss where they can have a negative impact.

 ### The pain of Maximum resource utilization